 The City of Asheville maintains a water supply main along Mills Gap Road.
 Water is necessary for the scrubber that neutralizes the acid gas stream from the regenerative thermal oxidizer (RTO) and makeup water is necessary for the cooling tower recirculation loop that runs through the heat exchanger in the condenser.
-A new connection to the water supply main or a temporary connection to the hydrant adjacent to the Site will be used to supply water to the treatment system.
+A new connection to the water supply main will be used to supply water to the treatment system.
+The City of Asheville will provide the water main connection and meter for the property.
 Water will also be needed for the installation of electrodes, temperature monitoring points, and monitoring wells.
-It is anticipated that a temporary connection to the water supply hydrant will be used for drilling activities.
+It is anticipated that a temporary connection to the water supply hydrant will be used for drilling activities until the connection to the water supply main is completed.

-The Metropolitan Sewerage District (MSD) of Buncombe County maintains a sewer line adjacent to Mills Gap Road.
+CTS of Asheville, Inc. Superfund Site Electrical Resistance Heating Final Remedial Design adjacent to Mills Gap Road.
 The former Site facility was connected to the sewer line during operation, but it is unclear if the connection remains or is in adequate condition to transfer treated water from the vapor/liquid treatment system to the MSD system.
 An evaluation of the sewer connection will be performed during the MSD industrial pretreatment permitting phase prior to initiating transfer of wastewater from the system.
 If repairs/modifications to the existing piping, or a new connection, is necessary, the connection will be constructed and tested prior to wastewater transfer.
 MSD industrial pretreatment permit requirements will be met during operation of the ERH system, including monitoring, sampling, and reporting.